Nuclear pumped laser: Uses

 At least three uses for bomb pumped lasers have been proposed.

 Propulsion

 Laser propulsion is an alternative method of propulsion ideal for launching objects into orbit, as this method requires less fuel, meaning less mass must be launched.
 A nuclear pumped laser is ideal for this operation.
-A launch using laser propulsion requires high intensity, short pulses, good quality, and a high power output.
+A launch using laser propulsion requires high intensity, short pulses, good quality[Define?], and a high power output.
 A nuclear pumped laser would theoretically be capable of meeting these requirements.

 Manufacturing

 The characteristics of the nuclear pumped laser make it ideal for applications in deep-cut welding, cutting thick materials, the heat treating of metals, vapor deposition of ceramics, and the production of sub-micron sized particles.

 Weapon

-Titled Project Excalibur, the program was a part of President Reagan’s Strategic Defense Initiative.
+Titled Project Excalibur, the program was a part of President Reagan's Strategic Defense Initiative.
 Livermore Laboratories conceived of the initial idea and Edward Teller developed and presented the idea to the president.
-Permission was granted to pursue the project though it has been reported Reagan was reluctant to incorporate nuclear devices in the nation’s plan against nuclear devices.
+Permission was granted to pursue the project though it has been reported Reagan was reluctant to incorporate nuclear devices in the nation's plan against nuclear devices.
 While initial tests were promising, the results never reached acceptable levels.
 Later, lead scientists were accused of falsifying the reports.
 Project Excalibur was cancelled several years later.